michaelfaisst/block-me-daddy/README.md

 # Block Me Daddy

-A Chrome extension that helps you stay focused by blocking distracting websites based on customizable schedules.
+A browser extension for Chromium-based browsers (Chrome, Edge, Brave, Opera) that helps you stay focused by blocking distracting websites based on customizable schedules.

 ## Features